oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   specifications should reference the architecture, once it's published.

-> - (NEW) How should OpenC2 clients use the MQTT "clean
+> - How should OpenC2 clients use the MQTT "clean
->   session" flag when connecting?
+>   start" flag when connecting?
->   - [Section 2.8](#28-clean-session-flag) proposes that the clean session flag
+>   - [Section 2.8](#28-clean-session-flag) proposes that the clean start flag
 >     not  be used for OpenC2 messaging over MQTT.